scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     śrī-śrī-gaura-mahāprabhoḥ prakaṭitā
         viśvaṁ samanvagrahīt

-Since I am lowly and very wretched, it was not my luck to reach the ocean that bestows the fortune of surrender—the ocean of the ecstasy of bathing in a particle of the dust of your holy lotus feet.
+Since I am lowly and very wretched, it was not my luck to reach the ocean that bestows the fortune of surrender — the ocean of the ecstasy of bathing in a particle of the dust of your holy lotus feet.
 Yet due to your magnanimous nature, you gave your grace to the whole universe, personally revealing your supereminence as the personification of the mercy potency of Śrī Gaurāṅga.
 (That is, by coming into this world, I received his grace.)

 #### 3